 Through its investment policy, the State Treasury manages its exposure to interest rate risk by limiting either the maturities or durations of the various investment strategies used for the investment pool.
 The maximum effective weighted duration allowed is in the Long Duration portfolio: six (6) years or the benchmark's effective duration if higher.
 In addition, the security lending portfolio manages exposure to interest rate risk by limiting the maximum weighted average maturity gap.
-The maximum weighted average maturity gap is defined as the difference between the weighted average days to maturity of the portfolio minus the weighted average days to maturity of the liabilities (loans).
+The maximum weighted average maturity of the portfolio minus the weighted average days to maturity of the liabilities (loans).
 The maximum weighted average maturity gap for security lending portfolios is 30 days.